mattcan/php-kata-template/README.md

+*I no longer maintain this project, mostly because I write PHP so infrequently.
+If you'd like to take ownership, please contact [@mattcan](https://github.com/mattcan).*

 # PHP Kata Template

 This project is meant to be used as a template for doing Kata in PHP.
 The goal